Reproducibility in Research: Systems, Infrastructure, Culture: We Need to Talk About Reproducibility

-If you have the appropriate skills and the experience, you can always create better software.
-We have seen the emergence of successful initiatives, such as the Software Sustainability Institute\footnote{\url{http://www.software.ac.uk/}}, Software Carpentry\footnote{\url{http://software-carpentry.org/}} and the UK Community of Research Software Engineers\footnote{\url{http://www.rse.ac.uk}}, in cultivating world-class research through software, developing software skills and raising the profile of research software engineers.
+If you have the appropriate knowledge, skills and experience, you can create better software.
+We have seen the emergence of successful initiatives, such as the Software Sustainability Institute (\url{http://www.software.ac.uk}) and the UK Community of Research Software Engineer (\url{http://www.rse.ac.uk}), in cultivating world-class research through software, developing software skills and raising the profile of research software engineers.

 Many scientists will not have had any formal, or even informal, training in scientific software development.
-Even basic training in software engineering concepts like version control, unit testing, build tools, etc, can help improve the quality of the software written enormously~\cite{wilson2006}.
+Building upon the work of Software Carpentry (\url{http://software-carpentry.org}) and Data Carpentry (\url{http://www.datacarpentry.org}), basic training in software engineering concepts like version control (git, mercurial), unit testing (tests written to exercise the smallest testable parts of a system, like a function exported from a module), regression testing (a test framework that ensures that previous results are maintained over the changes in the source code), build tools (Make, scons), etc, can help improve the quality of the software written enormously~\cite{wilson2006}.
 Interestingly, many of these concepts are taught to computer science undergraduates, but it could be argued that they are taught at the wrong time of their careers, without the experience of complex, long-running projects.\\

-{\textbf{Recommendation {\textrm{III}}:}} Software development skills should be regarded as fundamental literacies for scientists and engineers: we recommend that basic programming and computational skills are taught as core at undergraduate and postgraduate level.
+{\textbf{Recommendation {\textrm{III}}:}} Software development skills should be regarded as fundamental literacies for scientists and engineers: we recommend that formal programming, data and computational skills are taught as core at undergraduate and postgraduate level.